mvnthomaz/ImageGalleryScrollPager/README.md

 Hi, I am Marcos and I am from Brazil.
 I've been working with web and mobile programming for some years.
 I am a student of the Computer Science course and currently work as an Android programmer in a company specializing in mobile development.
-If you get any problems when using this library or you have an internship opportunity, please feel free to [email me](mailto:thomaz.dev@gmail.com). :smiley:
+If you get any problems when using this library, please feel free to [email me](mailto:thomaz.dev@gmail.com). :smiley: